vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/Provision/installprovisiontool.rst

 **Next steps**:

-*  After successfully running ``discovery.yml``, verify all the nodes are booted manually.
+*  After successfully running ``discovery.yml``, manually verify all the nodes are booted.